KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-25-making-boundaries-pop.md

 ### Step 4: Making it pop!

 The final step involves adding one more tilelayer onto the original map.
 However, in this case, the tile layer will only be visible inside the boundary.
 This is achieved my making use of an external leaflet plugin called 'BoundaryCanvas', which allows us to draw tiled raster layers with an arbitrary boundary (in our case, `boundary.geojson`).
-You can learn more about its capabilities [here]("https://github.com/aparshin/leaflet-boundary-canvas").
+You can learn more about its capabilities <a href="https://github.com/aparshin/leaflet-boundary-canvas">here</a>.

 We begin by loading the boundary canvas script within the head section of `index.html`.